 There are many types of casual relationships, and before people jump into one, they usually set up casual dating rules they’d like to follow.
 Whether they want exclusivity or not, if sex is involved or not, and what the appropriate punishment will be if one of them tries making up cute nicknames.
 The point of casual dating, you ask?
 Could be any of the following, or all of them:

 1. When you don’t really want a relationship

-It could be because of a bad past experience, or if they haven’t really moved on, or if they’re tired of the constant “Talk to me!” texts.
-For people who don’t really want a full-blown relationship but still would like to have something more than just friends-with-benefits with someone, casual dating could be the answer.
+It could be because of a bad past experience, or if you haven’t really moved on or are tired of the constant “talk to me!” texts.
+For people who don’t really want a full-blown relationship but still would like to have something more than just a friends-with-benefits arrangement with someone, casual dating could be the answer.

 2. It can be a healthy sexual outlet

-While some people may not involve sex in a casual relationship, most start casually dating because of the sex.
+While some people may not involve sex in a casual relationship but casual relationship psychology tells us that most of them start because of the aspect of sex.
 It provides a healthy outlet for sexual discovery and satisfaction, especially in young adults.
 Exclusivity can often take the backseat in a casual relationship and hence, people can also have multiple sexual partners.